A non-exponential extension of Sanov's theorem via convex duality: Introduction

 We will make no use of the interpretation in terms of dynamic risk measures, but it did inspire a recursive formula for $\rho_n$ (similar to a result of \cite{cheridito2011composition}).
 To state it loosely, if $f \in B(E^n)$ then we may write

-To make rigorous sense of this, we must note that $g : E^{n-1} \rightarrow \R$ is merely upper semianalytic and not Borel measurable in general, and that $\rho$ is well defined for such functions.
+To make rigorous sense of this, we must note that $g : E^{n-1} \rightarrow \R$ is merely upper semianalytic and not Borel measurable in general and argue that $\rho$ is well defined for such functions.
 We make this precise in Proposition \ref{pr:rhon-iterative}.
-This recursive formula is not essential for any of the arguments but is convenient for calculations.
+This recursive formula is not essential for any of them main arguments but is convenient for some calculations.